scipion-em/docs/_sources/docs/developer/tutorials/creating-streaming-protocol.rst.txt

    :width: 750
    :alt: Streaming Idea

-In that sence, we will implement the following steps:
+In that sense, we will implement the following steps:

 1. Create a protocol GUI that admits as a parameter the ID of the EMPIAR dataset as well as a stopping criterion (in our case the number of movies to download).